 In a Season 6 episode of Seinfeld, The Doodle, Kramer unleashes a Bulldog named Buford to chase Newman.
-Kramer’s act stems from Newman’s mocking of Kramer after eating the last Mackinaw peach, a kind of fruit that only stays ripe for 2 weeks.
+The postal worker had mocked Kramer by eating the last Mackinaw peach, a type of fruit that only stays ripe for two weeks.

 Buford only appears in one scene during the episode.
 However, some believe he was initially intended to be a more significant part of the plot.
-The scene where Newman confesses to having fleas originally included his account of a previous attack from Buford, but that part is purportedly cut out.
+The scene where Newman confesses to having fleas originally included his account of the attack.

-As a result, Buford’s attack of Newman seems unprompted.
+Because of Newman not referencing Buford in the fleas scene, Buford’s attack on Newman seems unprompted.
 However, the old cliché of dogs attacking mailmen was enough for the viewers to buy the motive without additional context.

 As with some other dogs on this list, Buford’s appearance goes uncredited.
-As a result, we don’t know the dog’s name who portrayed Buford or whether he appeared in other on-screen projects.
+As a result, we don’t know the dog’s name or whether he appeared in other on-screen projects.
 We do know he never again appears in Seinfeld.